imCodePartnerAB/imcms/docs/user-documentation/editors/index.rst

 There are 4 types of content on the page that we can edit: *text*, *image*, *menu*, *loop*.

 A *loop* is a cycle of one or more combined content types.
-For example, 5 times display an image on the left and text on the right.
+For example, 5 times display different images on the left and different texts on the right.

 .. toctree::
     :titlesonly: